blase147/my-portfolio/README.md

 # PORTFOLIO PROJECT

-> Here a link to the live view https://blase147.github.io/Mobile-first-Portfolio-Project/
+> Here is a link to the live view https://blase147.github.io/Mobile-first-Portfolio-Project/

 ## Built With